During construction, workers may pump groundwater or stormwater away from the site. This process is called dewatering.

 - Contact the local sewer agency for permission to connect to their system and any additional requirements.

 Allow enough time!
 The General Authorization Process may be complete as quickly as 3-10 working days.
 The Individual Authorization Process takes about 1 to 3 months depending on the complexity of the project.
 The cost of General Authorization is a set fee.
 The cost of Individual Authorization or permit depends on project complexity.
+This fee is not refundable and must be paid even if your project plans change and you no longer want to discharge to the sewer system.
 Click here for information about fees.

 Select your King County application